🇹🇼 Taiwan visa for Brazilians

 Taiwan visa, the full picture

-Most passports get 90 days visa-free in Taiwan.
-Some need an application.
+Most nationalities get 90 days visa-free in Taiwan.
+Some get 30 days.
+A few need to apply beforehand.

 What's new with Taiwan's entry rules?